The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

-However, the Adams' apportionment does minimize the maximum average intra-state district size, so the simple optimization criteria $\min\limits_{\bv{a}} \max\limits_{s} \tfrac{p_s}{a_s}$, subject to $\lambda_ s \le a_s \le u_s$ for $s = 1, \dotsc, S$ and $\sum\limits_{s=1}^{S} a_s = R$, will generate the Adams apportionment, essentially uniquely accept for ties.
+However, the Adams' apportionment does minimize the maximum average intra-state district size, so the simple optimization criteria $\min\limits_{\bv{a}} \max\limits_{s} \tfrac{p_s}{a_s}$, subject to $\lambda_ s \le a_s \le u_s$ for $s = 1, \dotsc, S$ and $\sum\limits_{s=1}^{S} a_s = R$, will generate the Adams apportionment, essentially uniquely accept for exact ties.
 This follows from the ranking-based formulation of the method: Let $\bv{a}$ be the Adams apportionment, for which state $m$ possesses the maximal average district size: $p_m/a_m \ge p_s/a_s$.
 Consider any distinct, feasible apportionment $\bv{a}'$, for which there must be at least one state $z$ which has strictly fewer seats than in the Adams' apportionment, i.e., $1 \le a'_z < a_z$.
 In the Adams' apportionment, state $z$'s last seat would have been awarded at some specific stage of the ranking algorithm, at which point state $m$ would have had $a^*_m \le a_m$ seats.
 Since state $z$ won the seat at that stage, it follows that $p_z/(a_z-1) \ge p_m/a^*_m$, and since $a'_z \le a_z - 1 < a_z$, we may infer \be \frac{p_z}{a'_z} \ge \frac{p_z}{a_z-1} \ge \frac{p_m}{a^*_m} \ge \frac{p_m}{a_m}, \ee so the maximum average district size must go up, or at least stay the same, under any other feasible apportionment.

-Adams' Method can violate lower quota, but never upper quota in the absence of upper bound constraints, and in fact is the only divisor method guaranteed to satisfy upper fair share.
+Adams' Method can violate lower quota, but never upper quota in the absence of upper or lower bound constraints, and in fact turns out to ne the only divisor method guaranteed to satisfy upper fair-share.
 It favors smaller states in the same sense that the Jefferson method favors larger ones---smaller states are the ones that tend to end up more over-represented in a relative sense.